safiam/try_git/Functional Spec_Release 2.md

 > >  Given I am on the ‘Editing Quote #number’ page
 > >  And I have clicked on the ‘Enterprise Internet Access’ product in my ‘Basket’
 > >  When I click on the ‘Create Executive Summary’ button
 > >  Then a rich text editor should appear in the same screen
+> >  And I should see a non editable field of 'Salutations'
+> >  And I should see two editable text fields below this
-> >  And I should be able to enter text in either field below ‘Salutations’
+> >  And I should be able to enter text in either of these field

 ##### 2.1.2 Scenario: Inserting an image
+> Given I am on the ‘Executive Summary’ editor
+> And I want to insert a diagram into the field
+> When I click on the 'Add diagram' button
+> And a File Select Dialog Box appears
+> And I select a file
+> Then the diagram should be attached to the quote
+> OR
-> Given I am in the ‘Executive Summary’ editor
+> Given I am on the ‘Executive Summary’ editor
-> And I want to insert a diagram in the field
+> And I want to insert a diagram into the field
 > When I have copied the diagram from my doc/other source
-> And I press the ‘insert diagram’ button / or CTRL-V
+> And I press the ‘Insert diagram’ button / or CTRL-V
-> Then the diagram should be inserted in the selected field
+> Then the diagram should be inserted into the selected field

 ##### 2.1.3.
 Scenario: Saving an executive summary
 > Given I am on the ‘Editing Quote #number’ page
-> And I have successfully created the executive summary
+> And I have successfully edited the fields
 > When I click the ‘Save Exec Summary’ button
 > Then it should be saved and attached to the quote